 We spent a lot of time on our projector testing plan.
 It seemed the most obvious course was to get a lot of sophisticated equipment and measure the two big specifications ourselves — brightness and contrast ratio — and see how our measurements compared to manufacturer claims.
 This would give you, our readers, some additional information, as specifications measured with the same equipment by the same people are more comparable than specifications measured by various manufacturers.
 However, we still didn't feel like this would get at the essence of the projector experience.
 As mentioned in our buying advice article, contrast ratio is the go-to spec for representing image quality.
 Still, so many different things can affect image quality, including the type of media being projected, the dominant color of the current frame, and how light from the projector is bouncing around the room at any particular moment.
 We don't feel that pointing a machine at a black and white checkerboard and taking a measurement can really capture all of this.
-So instead, we focused our testing on real-world scenarios, watching movies, and viewing presentations on multiple projectors side by side to determine which one functionally performed the best.
+So instead, we focused our testing on real-world scenarios, watching movies, and viewing presentations on multiple projectors side by side to determine which one functionally performed the best in this impressive projector lineup.

 We broke our testing down into four metrics; image quality, ease of use, brightness, and fan noise.
 These metrics cover the full spread of factors that will affect projector performance and your user experience.